-It is the author’s responsibility to ensure that manuscripts submitted comply with style and referencing guidelines of the Chicago Manual of Style 15th edition and observe author-date format for in-text (parenthetical) citations, with a reference list of sources cited at the end of the document.
-All manuscripts should be written in English, following spellings from Webster’s College Dictionary, 11th Edition.
+It is the author’s responsibility to ensure that manuscripts submitted comply with style and referencing guidelines of the Chicago Manual of Style 16th edition and observe author-date format for in-text (parenthetical) citations, with a reference list of sources cited at the end of the document.
+All manuscripts should be written in English, following spellings from Webster’s College Dictionary, 11th edition.

-1. Manuscripts should be double spaced, in Times Roman 12 points, with 1-inch margins.
+1. Manuscripts should be double spaced, in Times New Roman, 12 point font with 1-inch margins.

 4. Formatting: Avoid use of any formatting such as section numbers, and embedded figures and tables.
 Figures and tables should be numbered consecutively and placed at the end of manuscript.